aarushi-shanker/aarushi-shanker/README.md

 <!---
-aarushi-shanker/aarushi-shanker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+aarushi-shanker/aarushi-shanker is a ✨ special ✨ repository because its `README.md` (this file) appears on my GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->